Water and Salt - Balanced Intake

 Water itself regulates the water content inside our cells.
 Water delivers nutrients to the cells and helps remove toxins and metabolic wastes from the cells.

 Once water gets into the cells, potassium is what holds it there.
 Where does potassium come from?
-It is found in abundance in fruits and vegetables – another important reason to eat 5 to 10 servings of fresh fruits and vegetables daily!
+It is found in abundance in fruits and vegetablesanother important reason to eat 5 to 10 servings of fresh fruits and vegetables daily!

 Salt’s main role in the regulation of water is to keep some water outside the cells.
 This happens because of salt’s natural osmotic retention of water.

-Dr. Batmanghelidj, author of Your Body’s Many Cries for Water, offered a good analogy when he wrote: “Basically, there are two oceans of water in the body: One ocean is held inside the cells of the body and the other ocean is held outside the cells.
+Dr. Batmanghelidj, author of "Your Body’s Many Cries for Water," offered a good analogy when he wrote: “Basically, there are two oceans of water in the body: One ocean is held inside the cells of the body and the other ocean is held outside the cells.
 Good health depends on a delicate balance between the volumes of these two oceans.”

 The balance of the two oceans in our body is achieved by (1) drinking enough water daily, (2) adding a moderate amount of natural salt to our diet, and (3) eating a variety of potassium-rich fruits and vegetables.

 Some of the best sources of potassium include apricots, avocados, bananas, dates, figs, garlic, nuts, potatoes, raisins, spinach, winter squash, yams, and brown rice.
-Note: I do not recommend taking potassium supplements unless your potassium levels are being checked by a health practitioner.

-How Much Water and Salt to Take
+How Much Salt to Take with Water

 The quality of drinking water is always important.
-I recommend filtered drinking water that is free of contaminants but still contains the natural minerals in the water.
+I recommend drinking filtered water that is free of contaminants but still contains the natural minerals in the water.

 With a little self-awareness, you will begin to intuitively know how to maintain the water and salt balance in your body.